belgaard/Leantest/Lean_Test_Coding_Patterns.md

 # Lean Test Coding Patterns

-This document is intended for collecting coding patterns that show how to handle different kinds of external dependencies - and more.
+This section is intended for collecting coding patterns that show how to handle different kinds of external dependencies - and more.

 ## Time as an External Dependency